United States Department of State

 Health and medical coverage, federal retirement benefits, generous paid leave, and an unprecedented chance to see the world and experience different cultures.
 Overseas benefits include paid housing or a housing allowance and paid education for dependent children between K-12.

-Additional Benefits: Tax free housing overseas, tax free educational allowance, etc. (See Specialist Benefits on our website at careers.state.gov/specialist/benefits, for more information.)
+Additional Benefits: Tax free housing overseas, tax free educational allowance, etc. (See Compensation and Benefits on our website at careers.state.gov, for more information.)

 The beginning salary for a SEO is the FP-6, step 14.
 (The maximum starting salary is limited to the FP-6, step 14.
 Salary is non-negotiable.)